Yimkf/Yimkf.github.io/_research/2024-04-EMS-Actuated Hand-Objects.md

 ![EMS-Actuated Hand-Objects](../assets/images/TeaserPicture.png)

-Unfortunately, our paper is rejected after rebuttal.
-Currently, we are preparing for next submission.

 My Contributions :
 1. A **novel concept** of **leveraging the loss of SoA** caused by EMS to make the stimulated hand serve better as a virtual object